Paying council tax on an empty property - what landlords need to know

-The most important thing to remember is that it is ultimately up to your local council to decide what your council tax liability is.
-Since councils vary in their approach to empty property and council tax, it is vital to contact your council directly to ensure that you pay the correct amount.
-In some cases councils can actually charge extra council tax for empty properties.
+Since councils vary in their approach to empty properties and council tax, it is vital to contact your council directly to ensure that you pay the correct and full amount.
+In some cases, councils can actually charge extra council tax for empty properties.

 Council tax on second homes

 If you are the owner of a second home or a holiday home, then you may be eligible to pay less council tax if it is not your main dwelling.
-Councils can provide a discount of up to 50% but eligibility is down to each council’s discretion.
-You will need to contact your local council to find out whether you can benefit from this discount.
+Councils can provide a discount of up to 50 per cent but eligibility is down to each council’s discretion.

 Council tax on empty properties

-In the majority of cases councils will expect you to pay council tax on an empty property.
+In the majority of cases, councils will expect you to pay council tax on an empty property.
 However, some offer a discount which is subject to no minimum or maximum amount – it is once again up to the individual council’s discretion.
-A council may also charge up to 50% extra council tax should your property stand empty for over two years.
+A council may also charge up to 100 per cent extra council tax should your property stand empty for over two years, this is also at the discretion of the individual council.
 It is worth mentioning that rules regarding empty properties are different in Scotland.

-In addition there are some properties that are exempt from any council tax for as long as they remain vacant.
-These include homes that have been repossessed, homes belonging to someone who has moved into a care home or hospital, homes belonging to someone who is in prison (unless it is for not paying council tax), lawfully uninhabitable properties, and properties that are empty due to compulsory purchase for demolition purposes.
+In addition, there are some properties that are exempt from council tax for as long as they remain vacant.
+These include homes that have been repossessed, homes belonging to someone who has moved into a care home or hospital or has to live elsewhere due to personal care requirements, homes belonging to someone who is in prison (unless it is for not paying council tax), lawfully uninhabitable properties, and properties that are empty due to compulsory purchase for demolition purposes.